N Choe

-The N-Choe is a seasonal stream (the word "choe" means stream in Punjabi) that originates in Chandigarh, Punjab and runs across the Leisure Valley to Kajheri, Mohali (now known as Ajitgarh) Punjab, India, and later merges into the Ghaggar River.
+The N-Choe is a seasonal stream (the word "choe" means stream in Punjabi) that originates in Chandigarh, India and runs across the Leisure Valley to Kajheri, Mohali (now known as Sahibzada Ajit Singh Nagar) Punjab, India, and later merges into the Ghaggar River.
 The stream runs across Leisure Valley and the PCA Cricket Stadium.
 It is one of the seasonal rivulets in Chandigarh, which include Sukhna Choe in the East and Patiala Ki Rao in the West.
 The Choe Nala originates at sector 29 in Chandigarh, Punjab.

-It is known as Naalaa, Stadium Wala Naalaa or Ataawa choe among locals.
+It is known as Ataawa choe among locals.